On this page

 Add all the above together, the power of sitting at a table and listening and the need for more social cohesion and The Listening Projects was born.

-The Listening Projects, we're all about setting up spaces—mobile and flexible—where people can gather, share, and listen.
+The Listening Projects, we're all about setting up spaces—mobile and flexible—where pupils in schools can gather, share, and listen.
 Like those legendary Sunday dinners, these are moments to build community and understanding.
-Come find your seat at the table!
+Let’s talk!

 Meet the Board